 You can download as many striking, beautiful, on-point images for your personal and business purposes.
 All the images are without watermarks and fall under the terms of the Creative Commons CC0 license.
-So that you can download, edit and use those images without being worried about copyright claims.
+So that you can download, edit, and use those images without being worried about copyright claims.

 Frequently Asked Questions (F.A.Qs)

 Following are the most frequently asked questions on the internet regarding the Shutterstock watermark.
-We’ve tried to answer them all, however, if you have any specific questions then don’t be shy to ask in the comment section below, we’ll get back to you with the best answer possible at the earliest.
+We’ve tried to answer them all, however, if you have any specific questions then don’t be shy to ask in the comment section below, We’ll get back to you with the best answer possible at the earliest.

 There are a couple of ways you can download Shutterstock images without any watermark that too for completely free.
 There are online tools that will let you freely download the images without watermarks, however, they are illegal and we don’t recommend doing that ─ especially if you’re planning to use the image on a commercial project.
-With that said, the only free and legal way you can download a Shutterstock image of your choice is to sign up for a 30 days trial and download 10 free images.
+With that said, the only free and legal way you can download a Shutterstock image of your choice is to sign up for a 30-day trial and download 10 free images.

-Though you could save the watermarked images for free and use them for demo projects or share them with your colleagues before purchasing the final product, but there is no point in using those low-quality watermarked images on any finished designs.
+Though you could save the watermarked images for free and use them for demo projects or share them with your colleagues before purchasing the final product, there is no point in using those low-quality watermarked images on any finished designs.

 Along with 400 Million Stock Photos, Shutterstock is also the source of over 70 million royalty-free vector images.
 There are numerous ways you can download vector images.
-You can get 10 FREE vectors with the 30 days free trial or purchase them as we’ve discussed in the article ─ Shutterstock images subscription also includes vectors and illustrations.
+You can get 10 FREE vectors with the 30-day free trial or purchase them as we’ve discussed in the article ─ Shutterstock images subscription also includes vectors and illustrations.
 So, you can download the vectors with the same image subscription.

-The watermarks are only on the preview images, and as soon as you download an image, either with the free trial, on-demand pack or with the subscription ─ the watermarks will be gone.
-Another way you can remove watermark from Shutterstock images is to use the watermark remover tools ─ though they are somewhat effective, using the download image without purchasing the license could lead you and your project at risk of a lawsuit.
+The watermarks are only on the preview images, and as soon as you download an image, either with the free trial, on-demand pack, or with the subscription ─ the watermarks will be gone.
+Another way you can remove watermark from Shutterstock images is to use the watermark remover tools ─ though they are somewhat effective, using the download image without purchasing the license could put you and your project at risk of a lawsuit.

 No, Shutterstock images are not free ─ even so, you can sign up for a free trial and get 10 free images, or subscribe to the newsletter to get random free images, but other than that Shutterstock is paid ─ be it for images, vector, videos or other creative assets you’ll have to pay.